Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 One additional area of growing cooperation is the development of responses to the threat of drones, especially those used by Iran.
 In June 2021, teams led by White House National Security Council Coordinator for the Middle East and North Africa Brett McGurk and Israeli Deputy National Security Adviser Reuven Ezer reportedly met to discuss how to address the threat to Israel and other U.S. allies from Iranian drones and precision-guided missiles.

-On March 1, 2023, the Israeli Defense Ministry and the U.S. Department of Defense signed a security of supply arrangement to ensure that both countries have special priority to purchase security supplies on an emergency basis in the case of a conflict.
+On March 1, 2023, the Israeli Defense Ministry and the U.S. Department of Defense signed a security of supply arrangement to ensure that both countries have special priority for purchasing security supplies in the event of a conflict.

 Sources: Mitchell Bard, The Arab Lobby: The Invisible Alliance That Undermines America’s Interests in the Middle East, (NY: HarperCollins: 2010).